Jordi Gómez: Omonia

 On 16 August 2018, Gómez joined Omonia of the Cypriot First Division on a two-year contract.
 Already as team captain, he agreed to extensions until 2021 and 2022.

-Gómez team was leading the 2019–20 championship when the season was abandoned due to the COVID-19 pandemic; although they were not awarded the title, they did secure a place in the qualifying rounds of the UEFA Champions League.
+Gómez's team was leading the 2019–20 championship when the season was abandoned due to the COVID-19 pandemic; although they were not awarded the title, they did secure a place in the qualifying rounds of the UEFA Champions League.

-The following campaign proved successful for team and player, as Gómez helped them qualify for the group stage of a European competition for the first time in history.
-On 29 October 2020, he scored a goal from inside his own half in a 2–1 home loss against PSV in the Europa League, breaking the record for the furthest distance for a goal ever scored in the competition.
+The following campaign proved successful for both team and player, as Gómez helped them qualify for the group stage of a European competition for the first time in history.
+On 29 October 2020, he scored a goal from inside his half in a 2–1 home loss against PSV in the Europa League, breaking the record for the furthest distance for a goal ever scored in the competition.
 He ended the domestic league as a champion, Omonia's first in 11 years.

-On 25 November 2021, Gómez scored again from inside his own half in the 89th minute of a 2–2 away draw at Qarabağ in the Europa Conference League.
+On 25 November 2021, Gómez scored again from his half in the 89th minute of a 2–2 away draw at Qarabağ in the Europa Conference League.
 The following February, he suffered a ruptured knee ligament which kept him out of action for several months.
 He scored his last goal for the club on 5 January in the 1–1 away draw against Pafos, and in May it was announced that the 37-year-old would not be retained.

-PAC Omonia 29M
+Later career

-In January 2023, Gomez joined PAC Omonia 29M.
+Gómez signed a one-year deal with Cypriot Second Division side PAC Omonia 29M in November 2022, effective from 1 January.